 Manuka honey isn’t only meant for eating but has medicinal properties, too.

-The nectar of the Manuka flower and the bee give this honey unique properties.
+Bees collect nectar from Manuka plants and produce Manuka honey, which has unique properties.
 It contains an active ingredient called methylglyoxal (MGO), which a

 Manuka honey also contains: